bolechen/nova-activitylog/README.md

 php artisan vendor:publish --provider="Bolechen\\NovaActivitylog\\ToolServiceProvider" --tag="config"
 ```

-And change the resourceName in `config/nova-activitylog.log` to your customize resource name.
+And change the `resource` in `config/nova-activitylog.php` to your custom nova resource.

 ## License